 Black grouse in winter conditions

 Photograph and experience the impressive courtship display of the black grouse on one of the best lekking sites of the country.
-An event described here in Norway as the biggest adventure of the spring.
-During this trip, there still is plenty of snow on the lek.
+The BBC and a Swedish national television channel have used these hides for creating some stunning nature documentaries!
+The black grouse lekking season is described here in Norway as the biggest adventure of the spring.

 Photographing black grouse